Home

 Main content

-Budgeting for Horizon Europe (HEU) and Research Council of Norway (RCN) proposals
+Budgeting for Horizon Europe (HEU), Research Council of Norway (RCN) and other external proposals

-Kamilla will then let the BOA team at the faculty know so that you are set up with a financial officer and get the assistance available to you from the university.
-For HEU applications (not NFR), you’ll get an advisor from the Division of Research and Innovation (FIA), and there’s also money available for you (PES funding – dependent upon you sending an application that meets HEU’s requirements for an eligible proposal).
+When your proposal plans are approved by your Head of Centre, you will be set up with a financial officer.
+For HEU applications (not RCN), you’ll also get an advisor from the Division of Research and Innovation (FIA), and in addition there’s money available for you (PES funding – dependent upon you sending an application that meets HEU’s requirements for an eligible proposal).

 Budgeting for internal/local funding like Meltzer, Bergen universitetsfond, SPIRE, Trond Mohn

-You do this budgeting yourself, but you can ask Kamilla, Tone and Judith for assistance.
+You do this budgeting yourself, but you can ask Kamilla, Tone or Silje for assistance.
 Don't leave the budgeting until the day of the deadline!

 Below are some useful websites and advice about how to budget for various activities: